 What’s this Article About?

 Solana is the fastest and most scalable blockchain currently on the market.
-It is renowned for its transaction speeds, making it the perfect chain for use cases such as payments, gaming, and finance.
+It is renowned for its transaction speeds, making it the perfect chain for various use cases.
 Irrespective of these feats, Solana’s network has been subject to fear, uncertainty, and doubt (colloquially abbreviated as FUD) regarding downtime.
 While this FUD has been a legitimate concern in the past, it is currently unwarranted.
 Why?
-The engineers at Solana Labs have been working on various network upgrades over the past year, most notably, replacing Solana’s custom raw UDP-based protocol for ingesting transactions with QUIC.
-We will go over the other network upgrades (Stake-weighted QoS, Fee Markets) that improved Solana’s reliability in future articles.
+The engineers at Solana Labs have been working on various network upgrades over the past year, most notably replacing Solana’s custom raw UDP-based protocol for ingesting transactions with QUIC.

-In this article, we will delve into the mechanics of network protocols, examining TCP and UDP, and explore how QUIC stands as an improvement over both.
-We will then shift our focus to Solana, discussing the particular advantages this protocol offers.
-The goal of this article is to give you a comprehensive understanding of why this network upgrade is a significant technical milestone for Solana.
+In this article, we will examine the mechanics of network protocols, TCP and UDP, and explore how QUIC improves on both.
+We will then shift our focus to Solana and discuss its particular advantages.
+This article aims to give you a comprehensive understanding of why this network upgrade is a significant technical milestone for Solana.

 Solana Network Upgrades